What are thinking errors?

 5. Assertiveness training

-Assertiveness training helps individuals express their thoughts, feelings, and needs clearly, directly, and respectfully.
+Assertiveness training helps individuals express their thoughts, feelings, and needs directly and respectfully.
 It can counteract thinking errors related to interpersonal interactions, such as mind reading and personalization.

 6. Gratitude journaling

-Gratitude journaling involves regularly writing down things for which you are thankful.
+Gratitude journaling involves regularly writing down things for which individuals are thankful.
 This practice can shift focus from negative biases (mental filters) and help recognize the positive aspects of life.

-To do this, write down three things you are grateful for, focusing on the details and your feelings about them.
+To do this, prompt clients to write down three things they are grateful for, focusing on the details and their feelings about them.

 7. Self-compassion exercises

-Self-compassion entails treating yourself with the same kindness, concern, and support you'd offer a good friend.
+Self-compassion entails treating yourself with the same kindness, concern, and support one would offer a good friend.
 It can be particularly effective against self-directed distortions like labeling and mislabeling.

-When you notice self-criticism, ask yourself if you would say this to a friend.
-If not, how would you compassionately respond to a friend in your situation?
-Apply this compassionate response to yourself.
+When clients notice self-criticism, ask them if they would say this to a friend.
+If not, how would they compassionately respond to a friend in their situation?
+Encourage them to apply this compassionate response to themselves.

 By developing and practicing these skills, individuals can better navigate their thoughts, feelings, and reactions, leading to a healthier mental state and improved overall well-being.